httprb/http/README.md

  => "<!doctype html><html "
 ```

-In practice you'll want to bind the HTTP::ResponseBody to a local variable (e.g.
+In practice you'll want to bind the HTTP::Response::Body to a local variable (e.g.
 "body") and call readpartial on it repeatedly until it returns nil.

 ### POST requests